Skip to Content

 A furnace will last around 20 years with routine maintenance.
 A heat pump, on the other hand, will need to be replaced in about 15 years.
 That’s because you’d be relying on one unit -- a heat pump -- to supply both your heating and cooling.
 A heat pump also has more mechanical parts, which means more opportunities for things to breakdown.

 Bottom line: In choosing between a heat pump and furnace, it really boils down what you prioritize.
 If efficiency is more important, the heat pump is the clear winner.
 But comfort is your top concern, a gas furnace will keep you toasty through our frigid Virginia winters.
-Air Treatment Company is happy to walk you through your options.
+Air Treatment Heating & Cooling is happy to walk you through your options.
 To schedule an appointment, call (703) 270-0881 today!

 Categories: